Friday, April 24, 2026

-The Spring Glen Garden Club April Meeting
+The Spring Glen Garden Club looking for new members

 The Club has been a fixture in the Hamden community since 1925, a chartered member of The Federated Garden Clubs of Connecticut, Inc., and National Garden Clubs, Inc., since 1929.